WE ARE DEDICATED TO HELPING THOSE DIAGNOSED WITH PREMATURE ATHEROSCLEROTIC CARDIOVASCULAR DISEASE.

 Danielle Pinheiro Muller

 Danielle is a physician, pediatrician and pediatric gastroenterologist.
 She has experience working in clinical settings and in Public Health.
 She is science-oriented and passionate about helping others.
-She manages the SAVE BC Biobank and gives support to the other sub-sites.
+She manages the SAVE BC Biobank and gives support to all sub-sites.

 cardio 2